 In stark contrast to Brian’s usual lyrical preoccupations with leaving and absence, this is an in-your-face celebration of the on-the-road, rock-‘n’-roll lifestyle (lyrically more Roger’s usual territory).
-The song is badly let down by the production (the guitars sound dull and lifeless): on stage, this was quite magnificent (as shown by the version from ’79 released on the Bohemian Rhapsody soundtrack).
+The song is badly let down by the production (the guitars sound dull and lifeless): on stage, this was quite magnificent (as shown by the version from Paris ’79 released on the Bohemian Rhapsody soundtrack).
 There was a great ad-lib from Freddie at Milton Keynes: “You made an ass-hole outta me!”
 Best moment: Roger’s bass drum during the opening section of the song, before the whole band comes in.

 63. A Human Body (Taylor), b-side, 1980

-It’s quite astonishing that A Human Body didn’t make it onto The Game – it’s far better than Roger’s own Coming Soon and certainly than Freddie’s Don’t Try Suicide (though in the latter case one wonders whether band politics would have permitted Roger to have three songs out of ten feature on the album).
+It’s quite astonishing that A Human Body didn’t make it onto The Game: it’s far better than Roger’s own Coming Soon and certainly than Freddie’s Don’t Try Suicide.
+It’s entirely possible that, in the latter case, band politics made it impossible for Roger to have three songs out of ten on the album.
 Some at least of the guitars are almost certainly played by Roger.
 Best moment: Roger’s vocals in the long outro from about 2:57 alternating between left and right channel.

 62. Now I’m Here (May), Sheer Heart Attack, 1974